BaranyaiFerenc/Sync-Engine/README.md

 ## Dependencies
 The code uses basic libraries like:
--'iostream': input and output
+-`iostream`: input and output
--'time': timing and logging
+-`time`: timing and logging

-The code also uses the 'SFML' graphic library for the window and display
+The code also uses the `SFML` graphic library for the window and display

 ## Basic files